drhsqlite/fossil-mirror/www/globs.md

 shells rely on the command itself to do the glob pattern expansion.
 The way this works depends on several factors:

-*   the version of Windows you're using
+ *  the version of Windows you are using
  *  which OS upgrades have been applied to it
  *  the compiler that built your Fossil executable
-*   whether you're running the command interactively
+ *  whether you are running the command interactively
  *  whether the command is built against a runtime system that does this at all
  *  whether the Fossil command is being run from a file named `*.BAT` vs being named `*.CMD`

 These factors also affect how a program like `fossil.exe` interprets quotation marks on its command line.

-The fifth item above doesn't apply to `fossil.exe` when built with typical tool chains, but we'll see an example below where the exception applies in a way that affects how Fossil interprets the glob pattern.
+The fifth item above does not apply to `fossil.exe` when built with typical tool chains, but we will see an example below where the exception applies in a way that affects how Fossil interprets the glob pattern.

 The most common problem is figuring out how to get a glob pattern passed